Reclaimed Walnut River Rock Table

-I sanded each piece of Walnut for the Walnut River Rock Table with 80, 100, 120, 150, and 220 grit paper.
-My orbital sander received a nice workout!
+First, I sanded each piece of Walnut for the Walnut River Rock Table with 80, 100, 120, 150, and 220 grit paper.
+Obviously, my orbital sander received a nice workout!

-I squared the sides of each piece of Walnut with my miter saw.
+Next, I squared the sides of each piece of walnut with my miter saw.
 Afterwards, I performed a quick test fit to make certain the walnut fit into the melamine box.

 Mix and Set Concrete

 To start, I recommend to not incorporate concrete into this walnut river table.
 However, I incorporated the instructions in the event someone reading this article insists on making the same mistake.